travelgateX/documentation-site/content/alertsx/howtos/howto-create-alerts.md

 check by time frame  | w > 0 | p > 0 | pg = 0 | mnr >= 0 | o >= 0 | hw > 0

-Below are shown examples for different casuistry:
+Below you will find some examples for different casuistry:

 {{% graphiql-tabs %}}